pryley/site-reviews/ROADMAP.md

 ## Technical debt

 - [x] **The addon-update filters are untested against the real update-server contract.**
-  DONE (83f411e3e): the captures live in `tests/pest/fixtures/updater/` (see the README there for scrubbing and provenance) and UpdateControllerTest replays them through `licenseServer()`.
+  DONE (83f411e3e + live probe): the captures live in `tests/pest/fixtures/updater/` (see the README there for scrubbing and provenance) and UpdateControllerTest replays them through `licenseServer()`.
 UpdateController is at 100%.

-The capture surfaced a contract fact worth knowing: `get_version` answers a NON-EMPTY `package` even for an invalid licence (the URL refuses at download time, with the refusal only in `msg`, a field the Defaults drop) — so `renderPluginUpdateMessage()`'s "a valid license key is required" message can never render under the current server behaviour.
-Whether to fix that server-side (empty package when unlicensed) or client-side (blank the package when `msg` reports an invalid licence) is an open product decision.
+  The probed contract, executed against the live server: a MISSING licence key gets an EMPTY `package` — the plugin's "a valid license key is required" machinery works as designed for that case, and is now genuinely tested.
+A WRONG key, however, still gets a phantom `package` (confirmed to refuse with HTTP 401 at download time), with the refusal only in `msg` — so a site holding a revoked or mistyped key sees a normal update row whose install fails with WordPress's generic download error instead of the licence message. `license_check` was empty in every probed scenario.
+Recommended fix is SERVER-side: answer the wrong-key case the way the missing-key case is already answered (empty package) — every installed plugin version then behaves correctly retroactively.
+Re-capture the invalid fixture and flip its contract-pinning test when that lands.

 - [ ] **The asset optimizer assumes the plugin folder is named exactly `site-reviews`.**
   `AbstractAsset::combine()` strips a HARD-CODED `strlen('site-reviews/')` off the end of